fox-it/dissect-docs/docs/source/contributing/style-guide.rst

         param2,
     )

-Coincidentally, this also gives cleaner code diffs when adding or removing items from the tuple later on.
+Coincidentally, this also gives cleaner code diffs when adding or removing items from the tuple later.

 Naming variables
 ^^^^^^^^^^^^^^^^